FreeBirdLjj/py-coreutils/README.md

 ## Preparation

-Make sure that python3 is already installed, and the interpreter is at `/usr/bin/python3`.
+Make sure that python3 is already installed, and `/usr/bin/env` can find the interpreter.

 ## How to use them?